15 Diet Tips for People with Type 2 Diabetes

-It accounts for 90-95% of all diabetes cases in the United States—in fact, statistics say that 1 in 8 Americans are diagnosed with it.
-It’s time to get this disease under control.
+Some 90-95 percent of all diabetes cases in the United States are Type II.
+In fact, statistics say that 1 in 8 Americans are diagnosed with it.
+It's time to get this disease under control.

 Reduce Your Portion Sizes